top of page

 • YouTube Social Icon

-Melanie has co-curated the Our City, Our Neighborhoods exhibit for the San Diego History Center, and co-curated Monsters! for the SDMoM.
-For both exhibits, Melanie helped create the exhibit storylines and content; conducted in-depth research, chose the objects and ephemera to be displayed, and wrote labels for the objects.
+Melanie has co-curated many exhibits, such as the Our City, Our Neighborhoods exhibit for the San Diego History Center, Monsters! for the SDMoM, and dozens for the Comic-Con Museum.
+For all exhibits, Melanie helped create the narratives and content; conducted in-depth research, chose the objects and ephemera to be displayed, and wrote labels for the objects.
 For Our City, Melanie was also responsible for budget creation and implementation.

-Melanie is an Associate Member of the American Institute for Conservation of Historic & Artistic Works, a member of the Archaeological Institute of America, Chair of Convivio’s Italian Heritage Commission, board member of the Little Italy Association, and past-president of Schola Antiquorum, the Ancient History University.
-She graduated with honors from the University of San Diego with an MA in History, with honors from National University with an MS in Forensic Investigations, and from Purdue University with a BA in Professional Writing and Editing.
+Melanie is an Associate Member of the American Institute for Conservation of Historic & Artistic Works, a member of the Archaeological Institute of America, Chair of Convivio’s Italian Heritage Commission, board member of the Sons & Daughters of Italy, and past-president of Schola Antiquorum, the Ancient History University.
+She graduated with honors from the University of San Diego with an MA in History, with honors from National University with an MS in Forensic Science, and from Purdue University with a BA in Professional Writing and Editing.
 She has also studied at the Northern States Conservation Center.

 • LinkedIn